edge-cloud/www.edge-cloud.net/_posts/2013-08-07-ipv6-link-local-addresses-as-default-gateway.md

 ### IPv6 use case

 While it's already possible to achieve something similar for the DNS resolver in IPv4, in IPv6 link-local addresses enable us to use the same default gateway in every network segment.
 Simplified speaking link-local addresses translate into having the same subnet available on each L2 segment.
 Thus this allows network engineers to configure the default gateway for client machines to be always the same.
-Here it doesn't matter whether this default gateway for static routing is provided via a single interface, via [Virtual Router Redundancy Protocol (VRPP)](https://en.wikipedia.org/wiki/Hot_Standby_Router_Protocol" target="_blank">Hot Standby Router Protocol (HSRP)</a> or <a href="https://en.wikipedia.org/wiki/Virtual_Router_Redundancy_Protocol).
+Here it doesn't matter whether this default gateway for static routing is provided via a single interface, via [Hot Standby Router Protocol (HSRP)](https://en.wikipedia.org/wiki/Hot_Standby_Router_Protocol) or [Virtual Router Redundancy Protocol (VRPP)](https://en.wikipedia.org/wiki/Virtual_Router_Redundancy_Protocol).

 As a result a network engineer can give users a very simple to follow statement for manually configuring their hosts with IPv6: "The default gateway is always fe80::1".
 Thanks to Anycast we can already make similar statements for e.g. DNS, with "The DNS resolvers are always fd53::11 and fd53::12".